neelkamath/omni-chat-backend/docs/spec.md

 - A _private chat_ is a chat between two users which cannot be converted into a group chat.
 - When a private chat is deleted by a user, the messages sent until then are no longer visible to them, and the chat is no longer retrieved when requesting their chats.
 However, the user they were chatting with will still have the chat in the same state it was in before the user deleted it.
 If the other user sends a message to the user, it will show up as the first message in the user's chat.

+### Forum Chats

+- Threaded chats like those in Spectrum and Slack.

 ### Group Chats